Irritable Bowel Syndrome

 So what exactly is nausea?

 Dehydration is the primary concern with most vomiting episodes.
-The rate with you become dehydrated depends on your size, the frequency of the vomiting, and whether you also have diarrhea.
+The rate with you become dehydrated depends on your size, the frequency of the vomiting, and whether you also have diarrhea

-Possible causes of vomiting in adults:
+Possible causes of vomiting that are not IBS:

 Seasickness or motion sickness